cuevas-a97/S2_Codes/README.md

 ######################### S2 codes 2025 ######################

 1) fonction folder: Groups the most frequently used functions
-2) The notebook S2_get.ipynb: For the moment, this script acts as a function using the %run S2_get.ipynb command.
+2) The notebook S2_get.ipynb: For the moment, this script acts as a function using the %run S2_get.ipynb command in a code (those whose name starts with "Main..").
 It is used to calculate the components of the current in a box.
 It is used in a loop that runs through the entire image.
-This code can and should be optimised
+This code can and should be optimised.
+The notebook S2_get_without_filter.ipynb does the same thing but without the white caps filter.
+S2_get_test_box.ipynb calculates the components of the current just for one boxe.

 3) California: Scripts for the specific case in California in 2023 2 notebooks --> 1) Main_current_2704.ipynb calculates the current field for a sentinel-2 image